Farm to School

 What is Harvest of the Month?

 Understanding our agricultural footprint is vital to the future of our kids’ health and our planet.
-A school meal program incorporating a Harvest of the Month (HOTM) model creates multiple opportunities for students to experience and learn about local food.
-With HOTM as your school meal theme, nutrition education and marketing activities can educate students about seasonal, local, and healthy foods.
-In addition, HOTM programs can often lead to students taking lessons home, which supports both parents and kids in making healthy choices in their daily lives.
-Incorporating nutrition education and marketing tools such as HOTM tasting events, chef demonstrations, rainbow days, student art contests, Harvest of the Month collector cards, harvest festivals, farm visits, farmer’s market days, and school gardens are all part of a comprehensive Farm to School program.
+A school meal program incorporating a Harvest of the Month model creates multiple opportunities for students to experience and learn about local food.
+With Harvest of the Month as your school meal theme, nutrition education and marketing activities can educate students about seasonal, local, and healthy foods.
+In addition, these programs often lead students to take lessons home, which supports both parents and kids in making healthy choices in their daily lives.
+Incorporating nutrition education and marketing tools such as tasting events, chef demonstrations, rainbow days, student art contests, Harvest of the Month collector cards, harvest festivals, farm visits, farmer’s market days, and school gardens are all part of a comprehensive farm to school program.

 Harvest of the Month